eonil/igen/README.md

 -------------------------------------
 - Swift

-Swift implementation uses `struct` to provide module-like namespace.
+Swift implementation uses `enum` to provide module-like namespace.

 Support for other languages will be added when I need it.